Start with the decision you are trying to make

-This resource hub groups the public pages by those decisions so campaigns and search engines can reach the right page without relying on the main navigation alone.
+The directory below groups pages around those decisions so candidates, campaign managers, consultants, field leads, and search visitors can reach the right page without depending on the sidebar alone.

-- Comparison pages for PDI, Voter.Vote, NGP VAN, NationBuilder, CRMs, and spreadsheets
+- Comparison pages for PDI, Voter.Vote, NGP VAN, NationBuilder, generic CRMs, and spreadsheets

-- County and race pages for California-specific search intent
+- County, race, and role pages for California-specific campaign planning

 How to use this hub

-If you are evaluating software, start with the comparison section.
-If you need to see proof of the product workflow, start with the workflow samples.
-If you are planning a local race, start with the county or race pages.
+If you are evaluating software, start with comparisons.
+If you need to see proof of the product workflow, start with workflow samples.
+If you are planning a local race, start with county, race, and role pages.

 Browse by campaign need